liannfinlayson26/World-Layoffs-Analysis-SQL/README.md

     - Year 2021: 15,823
     - Year 2022: 160,661
     - Year 2023: 125,677
-    Concluding that 2022 had the highest number of layoffs with 160k.
+    <br/>Concluding that 2022 had the highest number of layoffs with 160k.
 11. The highest number of layoffs per company during each year 2020, 2021, 2022, and 2023:
     - Year 2020: Uber with 7,525 layoffs
     - Year 2021: Bytedance with 3,600 layoffs